huggingface/blog/personal_copilot.md

 ## Finetuning your own Personal Co-Pilot

-In this section, we show how to fine-tune `bigcode/starcoder` (15.5B params), `bigcode/starcoderbase-1b` (1B params), `Deci/DeciCoder-1b` (1B params) on a single A100 40GB Colab Notebook using 🤗 PEFT (Parameter-Efficient Fine-Tuning).
-Then, we'll show how to fully finetune the `bigcode/starcoder` (15.5B params) on a machine with 8 A100 80GB GPUs using 🤗 Accelerate's FSDP integration.
-The training objective is fill in the middle (FIM) wherein parts of a training sequence are moved to the end, and the reordered sequence is predicted autoregressively.
+In this section, we show how to fine-tune the following models: [`bigcode/starcoder`](https://hf.co/bigcode/starcoder) (15.5B params), [`bigcode/starcoderbase-1b`](https://hf.co/bigcode/starcoderbase-1b) (1B params), [`Deci/DeciCoder-1b`](https://hf.co/Deci/DeciCoder-1b) (1B params).
+We'll use a single A100 40GB Colab Notebook using 🤗 PEFT (Parameter-Efficient Fine-Tuning) for all the experiments.
+Additionally, we'll show how to fully finetune the `bigcode/starcoder` (15.5B params) on a machine with 8 A100 80GB GPUs using 🤗 Accelerate's FSDP integration.
+The training objective is [fill in the middle (FIM)](https://arxiv.org/abs/2207.14255), wherein parts of a training sequence are moved to the end, and the reordered sequence is predicted auto-regressively.

 Why PEFT?
 Full fine-tuning is expensive.
 Let’s have some numbers to put things in perspective: